DroidNinja/SocialLoginIntegrationAndroid/README.md

   compile 'com.google.android.gms:play-services-plus:9.0.2'
 ```

-  3. Then, you can access all information through person object in GoogleSignHelper success callback.
+ Then, you can access all information through person object in GooglePlusSignInHelper success callback.

 **For Facebook Login**